National Legal Hotline

 - Be able to fairly and competently conduct the case;

-- Consent to being a litigation guardian (Family Law Rule 6.09, Federal Circuit Court Rule 11.10)
+- Consent to being a litigation guardian (Federal Circuit and Family Court (Family Law) Rule 3.14)

 In practice, litigation guardians are often family members, friends or carers.
 If none of these people is available the court may appoint a person who does not personally know the person requiring a litigation guardian.
 The appointed person is then required to familiarise themselves with the person’s circumstances and provide instructions with their best interests in mind.

 A person requires a litigation guardian if they do not understand the nature of the proceeding or are not capable of conducting, or giving instructions, for the conduct of the proceeding.
 A minor is presumed to need a litigation guardian unless the court orders otherwise (Rule 3.12).

 A person may apply to be appointed a litigation guardian.
 If no suitable person is available to be appointed, the court may request the Attorney-General to nominate a litigation guardian.
 The court may also appoint a litigation guardian of its own motion.
 It may also remove or substitute a litigation guardian.

 Once a litigation guardian has been appointed, they must give written notice of their appointment to all the other parties to the proceedings.